TERMS OF SERVICE & REPRESENTATION

 When the Attorney’s services conclude, all unpaid charges shall become immediately due and payable.
-The Attorney will normally formally withdraw from the case at its conclusion.
-After payment of all sums due and upon the Client’s request, the Attorney will deliver the Client’s file (other than the Attorney’s personal notes, briefs and work product that the Attorney elects to retain) to the Client, along with any the Client funds or property in the Attorney’s possession.
+The Attorney will formally withdraw from the case at its conclusion.
+After payment of all sums due and upon the Client’s request, the Attorney will deliver the Client’s file (other than the Attorney’s personal notes, briefs and work product that the Attorney elects to retain) to the Client, along with any Client funds or property in the Attorney’s possession.
 If the Attorney is not instructed otherwise, the Client’s file will be kept in the Attorney’s office for a limited time after completion of the case.
 Following six (6) months from the conclusion of services, any tangible physical files will be returned to the Client or destroyed if the Client fails to take possession of said files.
 Some client files will be digitized and stored as PDF or other electronic files.
 If the Client wants the original or copies of any of its files, the Client agrees to request such copies promptly upon the conclusion of services.

-While we may not require an advance payment or upfront deposit, interest may be charged on all invoices unpaid after thirty (30) days at the rate of twenty-one percent (21%) per annum.
-Additionally, if you fail to pay any amounts owed, you hereby agree to pay all costs of collection (including attorney’s fees) that we may incur in connection with any unpaid invoices or other amounts owed.
+While we may not require an upfront retainer payment, interest may be charged on all invoices unpaid after thirty (30) days at the rate of twenty-one percent (21%) per annum.
+Additionally, if the Client fails to pay any amounts owed, the Client hereby agree to pay all costs of collection (including attorney’s fees) that we may incur in connection with any unpaid invoices or other amounts owed.

 TERMS.
-The Guarantor agrees that: (i) the obligations under this Guaranty are joint and several and are independent of and in addition to the undertakings of the Client pursuant to the Engagement Agreement, any evidence of indebtedness issued in connection with the services provided by Attorney and any other obligations of the Guarantor to the Attorney; (ii) a separate action may be brought to enforce the provisions of this Guaranty whether the Client is a party in any action or not; (iii) the Attorney may at any time, or from time to time, in its sole discretion: (a) extend or change the time of payment or performance or the manner, place, or terms of payment or performance of any of the obligations; (B) exchange, release, or surrender any of the collateral security, or any part of it, by whomever deposited, which is now or may later be held by the Attorney in connection with any of the obligations; (C) sell or purchase any of the collateral at public or private sale, or at any broker's board, in the manner permitted by law, and after all costs and expenses of every kind for collection, sale, or delivery, the net proceeds of any sale may be applied by the Attorney on any of the obligations; and (D) settle or compromise with the Client, or any other person liable, any of the obligations, or subordinate the payment of it, or any part of it, to the payment of any other debts or claims, that may at any time be due or owing to the Attorney or any other person or corporation; and (iv) the Attorney will be under no obligation to marshal any assets in favor of the Guarantor or in payment of any of the obligations.
+The Guarantor agrees that: (i) the obligations under this Guaranty are joint and several and are independent of and in addition to the undertakings of the Client pursuant to the Engagement Agreement, any evidence of indebtedness issued in connection with the services provided by Attorney and any other obligations of the Guarantor to the Attorney; (ii) a separate action may be brought to enforce the provisions of this Guaranty whether the Client is a party in any action or not; (iii) the Attorney may at any time, or from time to time, in its sole discretion: (a) extend or change the time of payment or performance or the manner, place, or terms of payment or performance of any of the obligations; (b) exchange, release, or surrender any of the collateral security, or any part of it, by whomever deposited, which is now or may later be held by the Attorney in connection with any of the obligations; (c) sell or purchase any of the collateral at public or private sale, or at any broker's board, in the manner permitted by law, and after all costs and expenses of every kind for collection, sale, or delivery, the net proceeds of any sale may be applied by the Attorney on any of the obligations; and (d) settle or compromise with the Client, or any other person liable, any of the obligations, or subordinate the payment of it, or any part of it, to the payment of any other debts or claims, that may at any time be due or owing to the Attorney or any other person or corporation; and (iv) the Attorney will be under no obligation to marshal any assets in favor of the Guarantor or in payment of any of the obligations.